oinone/oinone-docs/en/DevManual/CommonSolutions/Front-End/button-cross-page-parameter-passing.md

 ![](https://oinone-jar.oss-cn-zhangjiakou.aliyuncs.com/welcome-document/Development/CommonSolutions/WX20240606-163748-1024x513.png)

 # III.
 Introduction to Scenario Settings
-## (一) After the server-side action closes the pop-up window, refresh the data of the main view
+## (Ⅰ) After the server-side action closes the pop-up window, refresh the data of the main view
 ![](https://oinone-jar.oss-cn-zhangjiakou.aliyuncs.com/welcome-document/Development/CommonSolutions/WX20240606-164436-1024x648.png)

-## (二) After the server-side action closes the pop-up window, refresh the data of the table row that opened the pop-up window
+## (Ⅱ) After the server-side action closes the pop-up window, refresh the data of the table row that opened the pop-up window
 ![](https://oinone-jar.oss-cn-zhangjiakou.aliyuncs.com/welcome-document/Development/CommonSolutions/WX20240606-164605-1024x688.png)

 # II.
 Configuration of Interface Designer
-## (一) Carrying current view data in the pop-up window of o2m and m2m table fields
+## (Ⅰ) Carrying current view data in the pop-up window of o2m and m2m table fields
 Suppose we design a form page containing table fields of `o2m` (one-to-many) and `m2m` (many-to-many).
 When opening the relevant pop-up window, the `code` data in the form needs to be passed to the pop-up window.

 1. Select the corresponding "action", such as Create or Add.
 Find "Context" at the bottom of the right property panel and add context information in the format of an object `{}`.